ventuno-21/highload-server/Django/Gunicorn-Nginx-Celery-UvicornWorker/README.md

 - If the endpoint returns created data immediately.
 - If you don't want eventual consistency (slight delay before data appears).

-#### Where Celery is commonly used in real FastAPI high-load systems:
+#### Where Celery is commonly used in real Django high-load systems:
 - Sending emails/SMS/notifications
 - Processing images/video/audio
 - Writing logs or analytics